pnnl/NWQ-Sim/vqe/adapt_vqe_perlmutter.md

 ## Building

 This module builds together with NWQ-Sim.
-You need to enable the option of MPI: -DVQE\_ENABLE\_MPI
+You need to enable the option of MPI: -DVQE\_ENABLE\_MPI by using the following cmake command or adjust the option of option(VQE_ENABLE_MPI "Enable MPI for ADAPT_VQE parallelization" OFF) from OFF to ON in the cmake file "NWQ-Sim/vqe/CMakeLists.txt".

 ```bash
 git clone https://github.com/pnnl/NWQ-Sim.git